 WELCOME TO CLEVELAND POOLS

-Following the decision of the Heritage Lottery Fund (HLF) to turn down the Stage 2 application for funding to restore the Cleveland Pools in Bath, the trustees of the project have met with representatives of the HLF to discuss the reasons behind this decision.
+The trustees of the Cleveland Pools are a determined lot.
+After hearing of the rejection by the Heritage Lottery Fund (HLF) of their application for funding to restore the pools, (in December 2017), trustees met with officers of the HLF to find out the reasons for rejection.
 The meeting, held on 11th January, was encouraging, with the Heritage Lottery Fund confirming that they consider the approved plans set out a really strong foundation for the future of the Pools.
-This has given the Cleveland Pools Trust cause for optimism as it continues with its efforts to revive the historic pools for swimming and recreation for the people of Bath and beyond.
-Outstanding issues need to be resolved by the Cleveland Pools Trust but both they and the Heritage Lottery Fund believe that this can be done satisfactorily along with the full cooperation and commitment of Bath & North East Somerset Council (B&NES).
-The Cleveland Pools Trust will now work with the Heritage Lottery Fund to resolve existing issues, and submit a new project application.
-This reprieve has been welcomed by the Cleveland Pools Trust’s new Chairman Paul Simons who has been with the project for five years.
-He succeeds Ann Dunlop who, after 13 years in the role, will become the Trust’s Honorary President while remaining an active trustee.
+This has given the Cleveland Pools Trust cause for optimism as it continues with its efforts to revive the historic pools for outdoor swimming and recreation for the people of Bath and beyond.

-Paul Simons says: “The Cleveland Pools Trust has been delighted with the re-affirmation of support for the project from its many hundreds of enthusiasts: local residents and volunteers, swimmers, families and schools, heritage campaigners, and those who have pledged to support the project financially.
+Chair of the Trust, Paul Simons, said: "The Cleveland Pools Trust has been delighted with the re-affirmation of support for the project from its many hundreds of enthusiasts: local residents and volunteers, swimmers, families and schools, heritage campaigners, and those who have pledged to support the project financially.
 We are determined to work with them to achieve a truly remarkable and unique facility”.

 The Cleveland Pools is the country’s only surviving Georgian lido, hidden away in Bath, on the banks of the River Avon.
 Once a welcome respite from the heat of the city in the summer, Cleveland Pools was a firm favourite with locals and visitors alike until it closed in 1984.
 The Cleveland Pools Trust (CPT) is determined to bring these wonderful baths back to life again.